tonybaby123/workmanager/README.md

-# "Moderno" a Firestore implementation using Kotlin
+# "Moderno" a serverless mobile android application using Kotlin and firestore

 You can use this application as a reference for implementing Frestore.